This article is for administrators. To troubleshoot problems with your own Google Drive, go to the user Help Center.

 Check the operating system requirements

-If the user is having problems synchronizing files using Backup and Sync or Drive File Stream, check that they're using a compatible operating system.
+If the user is having problems synchronizing files using Drive for desktop, check that they're using a compatible operating system.

 Step 3: Check the user's Drive account